wp-plugins/full-twitter-integration/README.txt

 = Getting Started =

 With this plugin you will be able to display tweets all around your site with just a few simple steps.
-You don't need any programming skills for this.
+You don't need any programming or technical skills for this.
 Trust me, it's really simple ;)

 Just choose where do you want to display the tweets.